 If you’re trying to figure out what to expect at Cooperstown All Star Village, these were some of the biggest practical details that helped us understand how the week actually works.

-• Large pop-up tents are discouraged because there is already a lot of built-in shade.
+- Large pop-up tents are not allowed because there is already a lot of built-in shade.

-• The tournament schedule usually controls most of the week, so flexibility matters more than overplanning.
+- The tournament schedule controls most of the week, so flexibility is extremely important.

 The boys stay onsite together in dorm-style housing with their teammates and coaches throughout the week.
 Parents help move players into the dorms during the first-day check-in window, and then return after the final game to help them pack everything back up before heading home.